 Thermal Runaway Propagation Prevention with Thermal Barrier Materials

 Hybrid and battery electric vehicles that use lithium-ion cells require that these cells are maintained at specific ambient temperatures.
 "Thermal runaway" occurs as a result of the rapid rise in temperature within one of the battery cells.
 One of the greatest challenges for battery design engineers is to manage heat.
-For this reason, batteries are designed with thermal management systems that provide different levels of protection, including cell-to-cell, module-to-module, and pack level.Marian provides custom flexible die cut solutions that are incorporated into battery design at the cell, module and pack level to aid with thermal management.
+For this reason, batteries are designed with thermal management systems, like thermal gap pads and thermally conductive tapes, that provide different levels of protection, including cell-to-cell, module-to-module, and pack level.Marian provides custom flexible die cut solutions that are incorporated into battery design at the cell, module and pack level to aid with thermal management.
 These die-cut parts are made with high temperature resistant materials (also known as flame barrier materials) that are designed to offer thermal insulation to delay the onset of thermal runaway.

 Topics: Thermal Management, EV, HEV, battery, flame barrier